Ed.D. 2017 – Teachers College, Columbia University

 Areas of Expertise

-Women’s and gender studies; feminisms (Black feminisms and womanisms; Black girlhoods)
+Women’s and gender studies; feminisms (Black feminisms; Black girlhoods)

 Antiracist and social justice teacher education